awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 1. Sign in to AWS as an administrator of the organization's master account and then open the CloudTrail console at [https://console.aws.amazon.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

 1. On the navigation bar in the upper\-right corner of the console, choose the **US East \(N\.
 Virginia\)** Region\.
-If you choose a different region, AWS Organizations doesn't appear as an option in the CloudWatch Events configuration settings, and CloudTrail doesn't capture information about Organizations\.
+If you choose a different region, AWS Organizations doesn't appear as an option in the CloudWatch Events configuration settings, and CloudTrail doesn't capture information about AWS Organizations\.

 1. In the navigation pane, choose **Trails**\.

-1. Choose **Add new trail**\.
+1. Choose **Create trail**\.

 1. For **Trail name**, type **My\-Test\-Trail**\.